dynamitegus/dynamitegus.website/README.md

+# dyamitegus.org repository

-MY very cool website that i enjoy working on.
+My very cool website that i enjoy working on.
 Built with astro and tailwind.

 Coderabbit will summerise and review your Pull Requests and i might accept them.